 A relationship can be as empowering and scary as a handstand.
 Both can be interesting, fun, intoxicating, magical and thrilling and yet also disappointing, confusing, draining and painful (especially when you fall flat on your back).
 And they both take practice.
 When I first started doing Yoga I couldn’t fully understand why a handstand was considered a Yoga pose and why we needed to try it in class.
 Various emotional highs and lows were experienced (and still are) whenever the teacher told us to set up for a handstand.
 I tend to avoid them and experience similar emotions about relationships.
 I don’t understand why we feel the need to have them, why they cause pain and waves of indescribable joy and ecstasy.
 I hardly ever know what the right thing to do is.
 My relationships have so far been messy.
 I get nervous.
 I need control.
 I hold the wheel.
 I choose the movie and make way too much popcorn (my analogy for ‘giving’).
 I demand a certain amount of attention.
 Keep it interesting and fun or I might lose interest.

 Hey before you start judging me, I’m not the only one.
 There are many many (yes lots) others who feel and act the same way.
 They just don’t talk about it openly like I do.
 The truth is that most of us can’t help but to want to get caught up in relationships.
 They are either thrown in our lap or we get pulled towards them.
 Either way, it’s one hell of a ride.
 There are lessons to be gained and joy and heartache to be felt.
 One way or another we are all meant to practice them.
 It’s how we grow.
-Personally I have been through few and each time, there have been tears as well as laughter, good times as well as not so good times.
+Personally I have been through a couple and each time, there have been tears as well as laughter, good times as well as not so good times.
 The thing that I have come to realise is that as much as our interactions, expectations and timing vary, the common theme in all of them has been to trust myself.
 To not settle for anything less than what I feel my heart longs for.
 The big lesson continues to be to keep my heart open no matter what and stay true to it.

 Like many others I too have put down love.
 I too have pushed away those who tried to show me the most beautiful love one can possibly ask for; the kind of love that is filled with respect, sexual, mental and spiritual understanding, freedom, appreciation and validation.
 It is not the kind of love that I grew up with.
 Not one I witnessed my parents share with each other.
 Does this mean that I am asking for too much?
 Does this mean that what my heart wants does not exists?